Why should we pray?

-He is empowering you to act on his account.
-We should pray what Jesus would have prayed – then he will answer.
-Important: “in the name of Jesus” is no magic formula by which a prayer becomes automatically more powerful.
+He is empowering you to act on His account.
+We need to pray what Jesus would have prayed.
+Then we’re praying “His will” and He will answer.
+Important: “in the name of Jesus” is not a magic formula by which a prayer becomes automatically more powerful.

 - God has given us authority through Jesus which we can use in prayer.
 That means we can declare things (e.g. speaking out blessings, rejecting sin or renouncing a negative spiritual inheritance).
 We can also command sickness or demons to leave (Luke 9:1-2).